7 Best Yamaha Acoustic Guitars (2023) At Every Price

 So many guitars aimed at kids are little more than toys, but this model is a genuine musical instrument.
 It’s built to the same standard that Yamaha is renowned for, and not only is it well made, but it sounds great, too.

 Like its big brothers in the FG series, it had a nato neck.
-It was ultra slim, and we found it to be fast playing and very comfortable.
+It was ultra slim, and we found it to be fast-playing and very comfortable.
 Young players and adults with smaller hands will really appreciate this neck profile.
 It had a nice rosewood fretboard, which is truly rare at this price point, and the frets didn’t have any sharp edges at all.

-Tonally it had a really nice balance.
+Tonally, it had a really nice balance.
 The spruce top ensured that it had plenty of punch with some nice shimmer in the treble range.
 The additional weight from the meranti also helped to improve sustain, something that’s often a challenge for reduced scale instruments.

-Verdict: The Yamaha JR1 is one of the most underrated short scale guitars on the market.
-It’s a rare gem insomuch as it’s built to the same standards as the full size models in the line up.
-In addition to the excellent build quality, it offers a nice, rich tone, and has surprising presence for a ¾ size guitar.
+Verdict: The Yamaha JR1 is one of the most underrated short-scale guitars on the market.
+It’s a rare gem insomuch as it’s built to the same standards as the full-size models in the lineup.
+In addition to the excellent build quality, it offers a nice, rich tone and has surprising presence for a ¾ size guitar.

 Are Yamaha Guitars Made in Japan?

 Like many manufacturers, Yamaha runs multiple manufacturing operations across several countries, including Japan.
-As with brands like Martin and Taylor, however, Yamaha reserves domestic production for their high end models, with the rest being mostly built in China.
+As with brands like Martin and Taylor, however, Yamaha reserves domestic production for their high-end models, with the rest being mostly built in China.

 Are Yamaha Guitars Good Quality?

 Yamaha makes some of the best acoustic guitars on the market.
-While this is often subjective, just reading the spec sheets on similarly priced models from Yamaha vs. Taylor or Martin, or even Gibson will tell you all you need to know.
-Even with their entry level models, Yamaha uses solid tone woods, they use high quality hardware, and their QA process is amongst the best of any brand in the world, even in their foreign factories.
+While this is often subjective, just reading the spec sheets on similarly-priced models from Yamaha vs. Taylor or Martin, or even Gibson will tell you all you need to know.
+Even with their entry-level models, Yamaha uses solid tone woods, they use high quality hardware, and their QA process is amongst the best of any brand in the world, even in their foreign factories.

 Are Yamaha Guitars Expensive?